KaiyangZhou/deep-person-reid/_sources/datasets.rst.txt

 Datasets
 =========

-Here we provide a guide on how to prepare datasets.
+Here we provide a comprehensive guide on how to prepare the datasets.

-Suppose you wanna store the reid data in a directory called "path/to/reid-data/", you need to specify the ``root`` as *root='path/to/reid-data/'* when initializing ``DataManager``.
+Suppose you want to store the reid data in a directory called "path/to/reid-data/", you need to specify the ``root`` as *root='path/to/reid-data/'* when initializing ``DataManager``.
 Below we use ``$REID`` to denote "path/to/reid-data".

 Please refer to :ref:`torchreid_data` for details regarding the arguments.